freesewing/freesewing/markdown/org/docs/about/pledge/motivation/en.md

 </Note>

-You probably assume that we ask for money to keep the servers running.
+You probably assume that I ask for money to keep the servers running.
 But that's not exactly true.

 I don't know if you're familiar with the phrase **noblesse oblige** but it essentially means that privilege entails responsibility.